Actify

 What Team Building Activities Actually Work for Teachers and School Staff?

-The team building activities that work for teachers are ones that respect their time, acknowledge their burnout, and happen inside existing school structures — not on top of them.
-The best approach replaces 10 minutes of a staff meeting with a connection exercise, rather than adding a separate event to an already packed schedule.
-Schools that run consistent 10-minute team moments during existing meetings see 44% higher staff satisfaction scores than those running quarterly PD-day team building marathons.
+The activities that work for teachers fit inside what already exists — not on top of it.
+Replace 10 minutes of a staff meeting with a genuine connection moment instead of adding yet another event.
+Schools doing this consistently see 44% higher staff satisfaction than those relying on quarterly PD-day marathons.

 10–80 staff10–15 min per session$0–$5/person5 min to prep